Science Foundation Year

 This module is compulsory for students progressing into Chemistry, Life Sciences, or Pharmacy degrees.
 The module aims to develop the relevant problem solving and mathematical skills to provide a solid mathematical base to support future studies.
 The module will be assessed via regular submission of coursework questions and an end of year synoptic assessment.

 This module aims to enable students to gain an understanding of their chosen degree and career path, as well as supporting them in their personal development as reflective learners and scientists.
 Shaped around a series of tutorials and seminars, students will explore current and future developments in pharmacy and the pharmaceutical industry.
 At the same time they will reflect on their personal skills and traits relevant to their chosen careers (such as leadership, communication skills and teamwork), and will be supported in developing a reflective portfolio of evidence relating to these skills and traits.

 How You Are Assessed

 The way students will be assessed on the foundation year will vary for each module.
-It could include coursework, such as a lab report or essay, written and practical exams, portfolio development, group work or presentations to name some examples.
+It could include coursework, such as a lab report or essay, an end of year synoptic assessment, portfolio development, group work or presentations to name some examples.